Blog

 There are many other ingredients that can replace lanolin to prevent transepidermal water loss.
 The cheapest options are petroleum jelly (Vaseline), mineral oil and paraffin.
 All of these options are hypoallergenic but made from the hydrocarbons of fossil fuels.
 Beeswax represents a natural option; however, like lanolin, is animal-derived.
 Plant-based options are a great alternative both for your skin and for the environment.
 These options are sustainably sourced and include vegetable waxes that are hydrogenated oils to make them solid at room temperature to provide occlusion.

-Common irritating ingredients like lanolin drove me to create Doctor Rogers RESTORE Healing Balm.
+Common irritating ingredients like lanolin drove me to create Doctor Rogers Restore Healing Balm.
 I created this Healing Balm to provide a hypoallergenic, plant-based ointment for healing skin.
-Doctor Rogers RESTORE Healing Balm is the perfect replacement for ointments containing animal-derived or fossil-fuel ingredients that may irritate the skin.
+Doctor Rogers Restore Healing Balm is the perfect replacement for ointments containing animal-derived or fossil-fuel ingredients that may irritate the skin.

 Citation: